iamstarkov/es-dep-unit/README.md

 dep(null, '/global/file.js', null); // { requested: null, from: '/global/file.js', resolved: null }
 dep(null, null, '/global/file.js'); // { requested: null, from: null, resolved: '/global/file.js' }

+// if `from` or `resolved` are built-in modules ('fs', 'path', etc) they are not processed anyhow too

 // if `from` or `resolved` are not absolute paths, they are prefixed with `process.cwd()` dep(null, './file.js', null); // { requested: null, from: '/Users/iamstarkov/projects/es-dep-unit/file.js', resolved: null }
 dep(null, null, './file.js'); // { requested: null, from: null, resolved: '/Users/iamstarkov/projects/es-dep-unit/file.js' }